 15ml/1 tablespoon extra virgin olive oil

-1-2 teaspoon red pepper flakes
+5ml/ 1 teaspoon pul biber/ red pepper flakes

-Pita bread, tahini bread or crackers
+Pita bread, pide bread or crackers to serve

 Ground the walnuts with the onion, cumin, salt and red pepper paste and tomato paste in the food processor.
 Soak the bread into water and squeeze the excess water.
 Crumble the bread and add to the mixture in the food processor.
-Add the olive oil and water and blend to make a smooth spread.
+Add the extra virgin olive oil and water and blend to make a smooth spread.
 If it appears to be too thick, add a little more olive oil.

 Place the spread on a small salad plate or bowl.
 Pour the extra virgin olive oil all over and sprinkle with red pepper flakes.
 Serve the spread with pita bread, tahini bread or wide crackers.